-U.S. trade deficit falls in 2019 for the first time in six years
+U.S. trade deficit shrinks in 2019 for first time in six years

 Trade added almost 1.5 percentage points to GDP growth in the fourth quarter, exceeding the 1.20 percentage points contribution from consumer spending, which accounts for more than two-thirds of U.S. economic activity.

 The economy grew at a 2.1% annualized rate in the fourth quarter, matching the pace notched in the July-September period.
-It expanded 2.3% in 2019, which was the slowest in three years, after growing 2.9% in 2018.

 In December, goods imports surged 3.2% to a seven-month high of $207.5 billion, after declining for three straight months.
 Goods imports were boosted by a $1.7 billion increase in crude oil imports, which contributed to a $4.0 billion jump in imports of industrial supplies and materials.
 There was also a $1.2 billion increase in imports of other goods.